pm2-hive/pm2-hive.github.io/docs/features/use-pm2-with-cloud-providers.md

 # Using PM2 in Cloud Providers

-Some time you do no have access to a raw CLI to start your Node.js applications.
+You might find yourself in a situation in which you do not have access to a raw CLI to start your Node.js applications.
-By using the PM2 programmatic interface, you can manage your Node.js app very easily.
+The PM2 programmatic interface offers you a convenient and easy way to manage your Node.js applications.

 ## Heroku / Google App Engine / Azure

-First add PM2 as a dependency in your package.json, then just create a main.js file with this content (please modify according to your needs):
+First, add PM2 as a dependency in your package.json, then you have to create a main.js file with the following content (please modify according to your needs):

 ### Without Keymetrics